Buyers of Olympic village condos left out in the cold after delayed Games

 The delay had disrupted his plan to move a year before his daughter starts elementary school in 2024, he said.

 She will attend school in Harumi, he said.
-Now, he worries, she won't be able to make friends and get settled before starting school.
+Now, he worries, she will not be able to make friends and get settled before starting school.